Amazon has blamed the outage of its S3 web service, which took down many different sites, services and devices across the internet, on a typo.

 Amazon said: "We have not completely restarted the index subsystem or the placement subsystem in our larger regions for many years.
 S3 has experienced massive growth over the last several years and the process of restarting these services and running the necessary safety checks to validate the integrity of the metadata took longer than expected."

-The issue actually only affected Amazon's Northern Virginia region, but that was enough to cause major problems for sites and services using that particular center region.
+The issue actually only affected Amazon's Northern Virginia region, but that was enough to cause major problems for sites and services using that particular data center region.

 Amazon apologized for the issue and said that it has put schemes in place to avoid the same problems caused by human error in the future.